Joshua-Click/wine-project/README.md

 ### Prepare

+- Combined red and white csv's into one csv
+- Shape after Merge: 6497 Rows, 13 Columns
+- Null Check: No Null Values
+- Created is_red column for feature engineering in modeling

 ### Explore:

-- QUESTIONS OF THE DATA
+**QUESTIONS OF THE DATA**

--
--
-- What are the features that have the highest effect on the Quality of wine?
+- **What are the features that have the highest effect on the Quality of wine?**

     - 1: Alcohol
-    - 2: Free Sulfur Dioxide
+    - 2: Citric Acid
-    - 3: Total Sulfur Dioxide
+    - 3: i_red
+    - 4: Volitile Acidity

-- What are the features that have the least effect?
+- **What are the features that have the least effect?**

     - 1: Fixed Acididty
-    - 2: Volatile Acidity
-    - 3: Citric Acid
+    - 2: Citric Acid
-    - 4: Residual Sugar
+    - 3: Residual Sugar
-    - 5: Chlorides
+    - 4: Chlorides
-    - 6: Density
+    - 5: Density
-    - 7: pH
+    - 6: pH
-    - 8: Sulphates
+    - 7: Sulphates

-- How do these features stand up to the Mann-Whitney TTest?
+- **How do all of these features stand up to the Mann-Whitney TTest?**

 |feature_vs_quality	| test_statistic | p_value |
 |------------|---------------|------------|